Emmanuel Clive Pohl: Environment

 Pohl personally supports the Save the Rhino charity. due to the spurious belief in its inherent medicinal properties.

 Pohl is also a shareholder in the Olifants River Game Reserve (ORGR), situated in the Balule Nature Reserve, Limpopo Province of the Lowveld, South Africa.
 ORGR has held nature reserve status since 1983, and after the removal of all fencing in 2005, is now an ecologically integral part of the Greater Kruger National Park/Great Limpopo Transfrontier Park.

 Pohl has been a Currumbin Wildlife Sanctuary trustee since 2011, a year after its establishment.
 The Trustee is the registered charity for the Currumbin Wildlife Sanctuary, and raises funds to care for the sanctuary’s hospital.
 As trustee, Pohl proposed the establishment of a long-term capital base for the Foundation, and worked with the foundation’s legal team to change the constitution; EC Pohl & Co provided initial seed funding.
 Following the devastating bushfire season of 2019-2020, colloquially known as Australia’s ‘Black Summer’, EC Pohl & Co devised and held their first Charity Golf Day bushfire appeal in support of Currumbin Wildlife Sanctuary.

 Higher learning

-Pohl has been a member of the University Council of Bond University, since 2016.
+Pohl has been a member of the University Council as well as the Chancellor’s Circle of Bond University, since 2016.

-Pohl has been a member of the Chancellor’s Circle at Bond University since 2016.